 There is a correct response for every social situation.
 Most of us get it right most of the time.
-However, when we don’t our Ms. Modern Manners Sharon Schweitzer, JD, is on board to give us a hand up in potentially awkward matters.
+However, when we don’t our etiquette expert Sharon Schweitzer, J.D., is on board to give us a hand up in potentially awkward matters.

 I‘m a tall female with short, cropped hair.
 In fact, I saw it on the streets of Paris and had to have the chic look.
 I’m frequently welcomed to shops or restaurants with a loud “Hello, sir.”
 Once they realize their faux pas, they stumble awkwardly apologizing and backtracking.
 This mislabeling is hurtful for those who are transgender or gender-nonconforming.
 How do I graciously respond?

 Like all things, etiquette evolves with the times.
 What was appropriate historically may not work as smoothly today.
 The clerk was more than likely intending respect with their greeting, and it will create a more gracious atmosphere if you give them the benefit of the doubt.
 Keep in mind that military and Southerners will say sir and ma’am out of habit.
 If a clerk is unsure about an appropriate greeting, they can leave off the gender tag and say “Good morning” or “Good afternoon.”